thisisppn/weather-simulator/README.md

 - cd into the directory (`cd weather-simulator/`)
 - execute `npm install` in the directory to install all the dependencies.
 - To start the server, execute `node server.js`.
 Then goto [localhost:8081](http://localhost:8081) on your browser.
 This is the web client.
 - To start the temperature simulator, execute `node temp-simulator.js 'city_id'`.'city_id' can be any number from 0 to 1200.
 This number is used to get the city name from the json file `weather-simulator/cities-name-list.json`.
-You can run multiple instances of the temp-simulator.js in multiple terminals.
+You can run multiple instances of the temp-simulator.js(`node temp-simulator.js 12`, `temp-simulator.js 445` etc.) in multiple terminals.
 - Now if you check the browser, you will see the temperatures getting updated every 3 second.
 - As you keep adding more and more simulators(by executing the temp-simulator.js file in new terminals), the new cities get appended in the web client.